kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 Time Taken: 429 ms
 ```
 **Explanation**: We meet here some new ethers functions:
 -	Line 8.
-The function `getSigners()` of the package `ethers` returns the array of all signers known, of which we keep the first 2.
+The function `getSigners()` of the package `ethers` returns the array of all signers known, of which we keep the first 2 accounts.
 -	Line 9. `signer2` is an object, of which we call the getter function `getAddress()` to retrieve its 32-bytes address
 -	Line 20.
 We do the same to get the contract deployer's address.
 -	Line 28 and 30.
 We have to use the function `connect()` to programmatically change the signer of the transaction (`msg.sender`) else by default the signer is the contract's deployer, which doesn't match anymore the current `owner`, in the modifier `isOwner`.